xpladev/docs/content/en/develop/develop/smart-contract-guide/wasm/writing-the-contract.md

 To better understand the building blocks of the smart contract you will build in this tutorial, view the [complete contract](https://github.com/CosmWasm/cw-template).
 {{< /alert >}}

 A smart contract can be considered an instance of a singleton object whose internal state is persisted on the blockchain.
 Users can trigger state changes through sending it JSON messages, and users can also query its state through sending a request formatted as a JSON message.
-These messages are different than XPLA Chain messages such as `MsgSend` and `MsgExecuteContract`.
+These messages are different than CONX Chain messages such as `MsgSend` and `MsgExecuteContract`.

 As a smart contract writer, your job is to define 3 functions that define your smart contract's interface: